marymex/QT1_multiplication_table/README.md

 void on_pushButton_clicked();

-In mainwindow.cpp (DIFFERENT FILE, not mainwindow.h) we see the body of the function:
+In mainwindow.cpp (NOTE, this file is NOT mainwindow.h) we see the body of the function:

 void MainWindow::on_pushButton_clicked()
 {